utkarsh2299/da6401_assignment1/README.md

-# Neural Network Training for Fashion-MNIST
+# Neural Network Training for Fashion-MNIST | DA6401 Assignment 1 | Introduction to Deep Learning

 ## Overview
 This repository provides a neural network training framework for the Fashion-MNIST dataset, with support for various hyperparameter configurations, optimizer choices, weight initializations, and logging with Weights & Biases (WandB).
 The training script allows users to fine-tune models through command-line arguments.